Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Referred pain: You may notice pain in one area of your body that’s caused by cancer in another area of your body.
-For example, cancer in your liver may make it swell and press on nerves that cause right shoulder pain.
+• Referred pain.
+This is pain in one area of your body that happens because you have cancer in another area.
+For example, liver cancer may make your liver swell and press on nerves that cause right shoulder pain.

 Advertisement